-- 2. Complete the patient profile/order form the first time you order under the program; and - 3.
-Complete a mail order envelope, enclose your prescriptions, and mail them along with the required copayment for each prescription or refill to:
+3. Complete a mail order envelope, enclose your prescriptions, and mail them along with the required copayment for each prescription or refill to:

-Express Scripts Home Delivery Service P. O. Box 66567 St. Louis, MO 63166-6567
+Express Scripts Home Delivery Service P O Box 66567 St. Louis, MO 63166-6567

-You must pay your share of the cost by check, money order, VISA, Discover, or MasterCard (complete the space provided on the order envelope to use your charge card).
+Your must pay your share of the cost by check, money order, VISA, Discover, or MasterCard (complete the space provided on the order envelope to use your charge card).

 You will receive forms for refills and future prescription orders each time you receive drugs or supplies from Express Scripts Mail Service.
-In the meantime, if you have any questions about a particular drug or a prescription, and to request your first order forms, you may call 1-855/315-8527 toll-free.
+In the meantime, if you have questions about a particular drug or a prescription, and to request your first order forms, you may call 855-315-8527 toll-free.
 Customer service is available 7 days a week, 24 hours a day.
 You may also download order forms from www.express-scripts.com.